 Under Particle, change:

-Finally, below Force, check the box next to Acceleration and adjust the X and Y values to 0.004, 0.003.
+Finally, below Force, select the box next to Acceleration and adjust the X and Y values to 0.004, 0.003.
 Leave the Z value as 0.

 In the finished effect, we've used the Patch Editor to count through different frames of a texture sequence.
 To see how the effect would look without the texture sequence, you can apply particle_mat to both particle systems in the foreground.